electricessence/TypeScript.NET/README.md

 # In Progress
 Currently working on System.Threading.
+Why?
+Because the Task<T> class is actually very useful in it's structure.
+When wanting to create deferred or queued actions, it's useful to be able to dispose of ('cancel') an action before it executes, or even acquire status of a task.
+This may also be useful if appropriately structured with WebWorkers or node.js.

 # Future
 Planning to make this a bower and other package systems (easy) install.